-Estimates of for enrollment and expenditures utilized 372 Reports from 2015 through 2020 and claims data from the Georgia Medicaid Management Information System for 2020 and 2021.
+Estimates of for enrollment and expenditures utilized 372 Reports from September 30th 2015 through November 8th, 2020 and claims data from the Georgia Medicaid Management Information System for SFY 2020 and 2021.

-In recalculating G, the SMA applied an average growth rate of 3.15% for enrollment and an average growth rate of 1% for annual nursing home expenditures.
+In recalculating G, the SMA applied an average growth rate of for enrollment and an average growth rate of for annual nursing home expenditures based on claim expenditures from SFY 2020 and 2021.
+Similarly situated individuals were utilized to establish population.
+Nursing home expenses were then calculated and averaged for these individuals to establish a cost and growth rate for facility cost.
+Actual claims data for individuals were utilized for nursing facility or hospital expenses by category of service and utilized claims coding for similar populations.
+The SMA applied and annual growth rate of 0.80% based on similar situated claims data averaging.
 The projected expenditures for all nursing home services were divided by the projected unduplicated membership to derive the annual per capita nursing home expenditures for Waiver Year 1 through Waiver Year 5.